istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 ## Cleanup

-If you are not planning to explore any follow-on tasks, you can remove the Bookinfo sample application and Kiali.
+If you are not planning to explore any follow-on tasks, remove the Bookinfo sample application and Kiali.

 To remove the Bookinfo application, refer to the [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup) instructions.